Anteru/kyla/doc/source/index.rst

 .. note::

     kyla is not a full-fledged installer taking care of registry keys, registering services, or similar.
 It is designed to deploy and manage applications in a single folder.
 If you need additional pre/post install hooks, you can easily build them on top of kyla.
+For a comparison with existing tools, check out the :doc:`comparison`.

 Overview
 --------